Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-According to the 2021 Census, 28.5% of residents work from home, potentially due to COVID-19 conditions.
-Across all routes, service frequency averages 85 trips per day, equating to about 19 weekly trips per individual stop.
+According to the 2021 Census, 28.5% of residents work from home, which may reflect COVID-19 conditions.
+Service frequency averages 85 trips per day across all routes, equating to approximately 19 weekly trips per individual stop.

 Frequently Asked Questions - Transport